arttor/helmify/README.md

 - Helmify will not delete existing template file, only overwrite.
 So, if you delete CRD, re-run `kustomize | helmify` crd file will still be in templates directory. (todo: add option for this)
 - Helmify overwrites templates and values files on every run.
   This meas that all your manual changes in helm template files will be lost on the next run.
-See `-only` flag.
+  Use kustomize /config folder as a single source of true and make changes there.